matthewjablack/CryptoPortfolioCLI/README.md

 ## Usage

 Enter your currency and the coins in your portfolio.
-The top 10 cryptocurrencies are shown by default by entering
 ```
 portfolio USD BTC 1.1 ETH 2.3 LTC 4.5
 ```